 1978.
-That dark era between polyester leisure suits and President Reagan.
+That grim era between polyester leisure suits and President Reagan.
 I was adrift in a generation lacking purpose and good music.

 Country Joe and the Fish had given way to the Bee Gees.
-While my peers spent their nights doing the Hustle to the strains of K.C. and the Sunshine Band, I, tie-dyed and alone, spent hours cloistered in my black-lit bedroom nostalgically chanting “give peace a chance” while meditating on the profundities of Abbie and Jerry.
+While my peers spent their nights doing the Hustle to the strains of K.C. and the Sunshine Band, I, tie-dyed and alone, spent hours cloistered in my black-lit bedroom chanting give peace a chance while meditating on the profundities of Abbie and Jerry.
 I was a hopeless idealist.
 A victim of the times.

 Serendipitously, a ragtag group of like-minded thinkers emerged on campus during my sophomore year, and, with all the drama we could muster, we set out to start our own Revolution.

 There were six or seven of us – primarily jaded malcontents from the liberal arts department.
 We were arrogant and shamelessly immature, but we did have fun.
-There’s a certain thrill to living for shock value and, in retrospect, I see that we wore our status as rejected outsiders on our tattered sleeves with pride.
+There’s a certain thrill to living for shock value, and, truth be told, we wore our status as rejected outsiders on our tattered sleeves with pride.

 With earnestness, we set out to gather the masses and free the proletariat.
 We called each other “comrade” and carried the same kind of lunch buckets that our black-lunged brothers in the coal mines used.
 We took over the college newspaper and outraged administrators and students alike by featuring the words of Lenin and Lennon and blaspheming Henry Ford, the patron saint of the university.
 It was a time of hope and lofty rhetoric.

 A vague desire to resemble Diane Keaton in Reds and a natural proclivity for eclecticism led to a rather bold fashion statement on my part, consciously designed, I might add, to rattle the conservative bones of my bourgeois colleagues on campus.